 - Engaging in any other activity that does not comply with the General Principles presented above.

-Milligan College makes every effort to protect the privacy rights of all students, including those students enrolled in distance and correspondence education courses or programs.
+Milligan University makes every effort to protect the privacy rights of all students, including those students enrolled in distance and correspondence education courses or programs.

 Users should not assume that e-mail messages are private since most are transmitted unencrypted.

-It is the policy of the College not to monitor individual usage of any general facility.
-However, the College reserves the right to monitor and record the usage of all facilities if it has reason to believe that activities are taking place that are contrary to this policy or state or federal law or regulations and as necessary to evaluate and maintain system efficiency.
-The College has the right to use information gained in this way in disciplinary or criminal proceedings.
+It is the policy of the University not to monitor individual usage of any general facility.
+However, the University reserves the right to monitor and record the usage of all facilities if it has reason to believe that activities are taking place that are contrary to this policy or state or federal law or regulations and as necessary to evaluate and maintain system efficiency.
+The University has the right to use information gained in this way in disciplinary or criminal proceedings.

 By using this website, you consent to the collection and the use of your personally identifiable information and non-personal information as described herein.
 The Computer Use Policy Statement governs the use and disclosure of information collected through the website.